Orluca/weather-app/README.md

 - [ ] Alle Sonnensymbole zu mond in nacht für CHART symbols
 - [ ] icon/link to Github repo
 - [ ] refactor again; wirkt immer noch alles sehr unübersichtlich
-- [ ] das rumgezucke wenn der loader spinned noch fixen
+- [ ] I'm pretty sure the logic behind when to display sun/moon graphics is not yet working correctly

 ### where to add animations